Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Similarly, the merle coat type (not to be confused with the roan colour) is not recognised in the Cocker Spaniel (English or American) by the Kennel Club (UK).
 The American Kennel Club does not recognise the merle pattern in English Cocker Spaniels, but it does recognise it in American Cocker Spaniels.
-The origins of this merle gene in the American cocker is hazy, especially as it is not seen in other spaniel breeds, or the English cocker.
+The origins of this merle gene in the American cocker are hazy, especially as it is not seen in other spaniel breeds, or the English cocker.

 It raises the question of whether another breed has, some time in the past, been introduced to the American Cocker Spaniel in the US.
 It should be noted that in the UK the American cocker is less common, and few are bred with Poodles to create cockapoos.
 Blue merle 'Cocker Spaniels' of English type are seen from time to time, and these are typically the result of breeding Border Collies and cockers.
 Again, this is not a colour considered normal for Cocker Spaniels.

 You may be wondering if this all really matters?
-With a rise in the popularity of mixed breeds, this debate may seem a fuss over nothing.
+With a rise in the popularity of mixed breeds, this debate may seem like a fuss over nothing.
 The trouble is that the merle gene does not just give the dog a pretty colour—it can carry an awful lot of unpleasant health consequences, especially when unscrupulous breeders start to put money over the welfare of their dogs and puppies.

 The Unhealthy Merle